ChristofferWin/codeterraform/terraform projects/modules/azurerm-hub-spoke/readme.md

 OBS.
 The module does NOT support building hub-spokes over multiple subscriptions YET, but is planned to be released in version 1.1.0

+OBS.
+I plan to release multiple blog posts about the use of this module in different scenarios over on <a href="https://codeterraform.com/blog">Codeterraform</a>, so stay tuned!

+I really appriciate you - I would really appriciate any criticism / feedback, possible feature improvements and overall good karma :)

 Just below here, two different visual examples of types of hub-spokes can be seen.
 Both can be directly deployed with the module, see the [Examples](#examples) for the actual code.

 <b>Example 1: Deployment of a simple hub-spoke</b>